 Sylacauga is a somewhat small city located in the state of Alabama.
 With a population of 12,034 people and eight constituent neighborhoods, Sylacauga is the 54th largest community in Alabama.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sylacauga is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Sylacauga is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Sylacauga who work in office and administrative support (10.72%), sales jobs (10.61%), and teaching (8.69%).
+Overall, Sylacauga is a city of sales and office workers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Sylacauga who work in office and administrative support (14.09%), management occupations (12.11%), and teaching (8.29%).

-The per capita income in Sylacauga in 2010 was $19,555, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
-This equates to an annual income of $78,220 for a family of four.
+The per capita income in Sylacauga in 2018 was $21,989, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
+This equates to an annual income of $87,956 for a family of four.
 However, Sylacauga contains both very wealthy and poor people as well.
-Sylacauga also has one of the higher rates of people living in poverty in the nation, with 32.70% of its population below the federal poverty line.

 Sylacauga is an extremely ethnically-diverse city.
 The people who call Sylacauga home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sylacauga residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Sylacauga include English, German, Scots-Irish, and European.
+Important ancestries of people in Sylacauga include Irish, English, German, Italian, and Scots-Irish.

 The most common language spoken in Sylacauga is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Italian.